Retinal Vein Occlusion (Eye Stroke): Symptoms, Causes, Diagnosis, and Treatment Options

 Floaters

-If you experience any of these symptoms, call us at (360) 491-2121 to schedule an evaluation.
+If you experience any of these symptoms, you can reach out to your nearest Amplify EyeCare practice either via a call or in-person visit.
 Early diagnosis and treatment are crucial for preserving your vision and preventing further damage to your eye.

 Understanding the Root Causes of Retinal Vein Occlusion or Eye Stroke